 In high contrast to those with BPD, narcissists’ prominent deficiency is the lack of empathy that limits their capacity to understand and connect with others.
 Due to this emotional deficit, people with NPD are oblivious to how their words and actions affect others.
 Instead, they exclusively focus on maintaining their grandiose façade and boosting their ego.
 They only seek relationships or opportunities for personal gain.

 However, the moment a narcissist’s grandiosity is challenged, the flow of narcissistic supply is threatened, or their shortcomings are exposed, they will likely play the victim.
-They may also react with hostility or narcissistic rage (sometimes violently), employ manipulative behavior, engage in narcissistic gaslighting, or discard the person who wronged them.4
+They may also react with hostility or narcissistic rage (sometimes violently), employ manipulative behavior, engage in narcissistic gaslighting, or discard the person who wronged them in a relentless narcissistic abuse cycle.4

 Narcissists firmly believe they deserve the best of everything and are convinced they are destined to accomplish important things.
 Paradoxically, this narcissist’s false idea of grandiosity and excessive self-love seems to work in their favor, as it enables them to lead highly functional lives and preserve a somewhat stable identity.2,5,6